 - (3) Defcredit uses two main methodologies to measure and quantify interest rate risk.
 Gap analysis is used to ensure that the net interest rate gaps between assets and liabilities are not excessive.
-Additionally, the credit union produces a periodic Interest Rate Risk Report which considers such measures as interest rate sensitivity and Value at Risk (VaR) calculations.
+Additionally, the credit union produces a periodic Interest Rate Risk Report which considers such measures as interest rate sensitivity and calculations.
 This analysis also considers broader factors that may have an impact on interest rates such as economic issues, likely trends in inflation, movements in consumer sentiment and labour market conditions. - (4) Defcredit has actively constructed a very flexible environment in relation to its loan and deposit portfolio.
 All personal loan contracts are variable and the great majority of mortgage loans are also on variable loan contracts.
-As at 30 June 2010, 96.23% of all loans and advances were on variable interest rate contracts (2009 equivalent figure 95.03%).
+As at 30 June 2011, 92.26% of all loans and advances were on variable interest rate contracts (2010 equivalent figure 96.23%).
 Likewise in relation to the deposit portfolio, Defcredit's exposure to interest rate risk is relatively limited.
-As at 30 June 2010, 43.65% of the deposit portfolio was held in floating rate deposit products (2009 53.34%).
+As at 30 June 2011, 39.91% of the deposit portfolio was held in floating rate deposit products (2010 43.65%).
 However, interest rate risk exposure is inherent in Defcredit's term deposit portfolio with risk being concentrated in the one to twelve month period.
-The proportion of the deposit portfolio that is invested for periods beyond one year is 0.73% as at 30 June 2010 (2009 comparable figure 0.04%). - (5) As detailed in Note 38 h (3) Defcredit uses both sensitivity and value at risk modelling to measure the degree of interest rate risk inherent in the deposit and loan portfolios.
+The proportion of the deposit portfolio that is invested for periods beyond one year is 1.05% as at 30 June 2011 (2010 comparable figure 0.73%). - (5) As detailed in Note 38 h (3) Defcredit uses sensitivity modelling to measure the degree of interest rate risk inherent in the deposit and loan portfolios.
 The movement in interest rates considered is a 100 basis point parallel movement in interest rates across the yield curve.
 It is judged to be an appropriate figure, probably at the upper end of likely interest rate movements, for the forthcoming year.
 The sensitivity of Defcredit's profitability to a 100 basis point parallel movement in interest rates across the yield curve is disclosed at Note 38b.